 BELOW IS A BRIEF(ISH) SUMMARY OF SOPHIE'S JOURNEY:

 Sophie was diagnosed with a brain tumor at the age of 2.

-We had a year of a nice chemo-free break- until the tumor again progressed in November 2011.
+We had just one-year chemo-free until the tumor again progressed in November 2011.
 The recurrence was initially treated with Gleevac until September 2012, with Temodar added for the last two cycles.
 The tumor kept growing and spots were found in her spine.
-Finally, Sophia was treated with a MEK inhibitor, selumetinib, from October 2012 through October 2014.
+Finally, Sophie was treated with a MEK inhibitor, selumetinib, from October 2012 through October 2014.
 She was part of a phase three clinical trial, one of the very few available to pediatric brain tumors.
 It was an oral chemotherapy agent but required frequent blood work and hospital visits.
 Because the drug is a chemotherapy agent, Sophie was (and still is) immuno-compromised and therefore gets sick a lot because her body can't fight off other infections.

-Sophia has experienced a number of sequelae in relation to her tumor and its treatment.
+Sophie has experienced a number of side effects in relation to her tumor and its treatment.
 Specifically, she has had right sensorineural hearing loss, persistent and chronic trigeminal neuralgia affecting the right side of her face, difficulty with balance and gait, and presumptive infection in her right eye.
 She receives routine treatment and follow-up for these conditions from a variety of medical specialists.
 Sophia wears a hearing aid in her right ear to correct hearing loss, and has recurrent flare-ups of stromal keratitis in her right eye.
 Due to corneal scarring, Sophia has very little vision in her right eye.
 She also has frequent pain associated with her trigeminal neuralgia, which may be precipitated by sensory triggers such as lights, sounds (e.g., hearing test), certain smells, and increased stress.